carharDBG/course_intro_to_ml/md/handout.md

 3. Click on the **launch** button and wait.
 This will get the code from the repository and install all necessary python modules

-#### 2.3 If Binder is NOT working you can launch jupyter notebooks locally
+#### 2.3 If Pangeo and MyBinder are NOT working you can launch jupyter notebooks locally
 1. Go to [https://github.com/ThorstenHen/course_intro_to_ml](https://github.com/ThorstenHen/course_intro_to_ml)
 2. Click on the green **"Clone or download"** button.
     * Then **"Download ZIP"**.